-New Jersey Independent Victims Compensation Program opens June 15– As had been announced in February of this year, the Diocese of Trenton – along with the other Roman Catholic dioceses in New Jersey – has established an Independent Victim Compensation Program (IVCP) to compensate those who, as minors, were sexually abused by a priest or deacon of the Diocese.
+New Jersey Independent Victims Compensation Program opens June 15– As had been announced in February of 2019, the Diocese of Trenton – along with the other Roman Catholic dioceses in New Jersey – has established an Independent Victim Compensation Program (IVCP) to compensate those who, as minors, were sexually abused by a priest or deacon of the Diocese.
 The IVCP will be open to claims beginning June 15.
 The IVCP is independently administered by experienced victim compensation experts Kenneth R. Feinberg and Camille S. Biros.
 Mr. Feinberg was the plan administrator for the federal 9/11 victim compensation program, as well as the Boston Marathon bombing compensation program.
+THE DEADLINE HAS BEEN EXTENDED TO JAN.
+31, 2020 FOR THE REGISTRATION OF NEW ALLEGATIONS AND TO FEB.
+15, 2020 FOR THE SUBMISSION OF ALL CLAIMS.
+Click the link below for more information.

 The IVCP will handle the submission, evaluation and resolution of individual claims, and will operate independently of the Diocese or any Church-affiliated institution.
 The administrators of the IVCP will have complete autonomy to determine the eligibility of a claim with the guidelines of the established Protocol.
 The amount of compensation for those who make a claim will be determined by the IVCP administrators.
 All victims – no matter when the abuse occurred – are eligible to participate, and all matters will be handled confidentially.
 Victims of clergy sexual abuse of a minor can begin the process of utilizing the program by going to www.njdiocesesivcp.com and reviewing the Protocol for submitting a claim.